What is this medication for?

 The symptoms of a drug allergy include one or more of the following:

-Very rarely, this medication may also injure or damage the liver.
-A liver injury may recover on its own.
-However, in some cases, it may cause serious liver damage.
-Stop this medication and see a doctor immediately if you notice any dark-coloured urine, light coloured stools, yellowing of skin or eyes.
+In rare instances, this medication may also cause injury to the liver.
+Stop this medication and see a doctor immediately if you notice any dark-coloured urine, light coloured stools, yellowing of the skin or eyes.

 Inform your doctor if you are taking: